Art prints & frames, handmade in England since 1982

 Bring zen to your interior with a beautiful Japanese floral print.
 A common motif of Japanese art, flowers play an important part in Shinto, a native religion of Japan which looks to the cycles of earth and the changing of seasons.
 The lovely but short-lived blossoming cherry tree, evokes a sense of time passing and transformation.
 Our V&A collection offers some of the finest Japanese prints.
 Opt for a large size canvas or oversized print and keep the rest of your interior minimal.

 For a modern take on the trend, pick a floral print by one of our contemporary artists and team with a simple black or white frame.
 Try Claire Brooker for floral art that is both elegant and striking.
 Or if you want something contemporary with a vintage twist opt for Marion McConaghie’s floral collages.
-McConaghie combines pages of encyclopaedias and maps, overlaid with painterly techniques to create pretty artworks.
+McConaghie combines pages of encyclopedias and maps, overlaid with painterly techniques to create pretty artworks.
 For a bold floral print, choose the very cool graphic designs of Simon C Page.

 Once the preserve of your grandmother’s curtains, floral chintz is making a comeback.
 For a trendy wall art display, group vintage floral prints together.
 The more chintz the better.